ibara/oksh/README.md

 only compile the source files into object files, to be transfered onto the target machine and linked there.

+The `--no-thanks` flag can also be used to compile a native `oksh` with all the compatibility functions compiled in, rather than relying on the system's version of those functions.

 License
 -------
 The main Korn shell files are public domain (see `LEGAL`).